matiasandina/python_camera/README.md

 ## Install

-In principle, this app is compatible with pyhon 2.7 and pyhton 3.5+.
+In principle, this app is compatible with python 2.7 and python 3.5+.
 Given the, you should be able to run from console.

 ### Requirements